Manahil2005/Excel-Worksheet_to_Specific-Format-Word-Doc/README.md

 # SPI Weekly Summary Generator

-Turns the weekly Sensitive Price Indicator (SPI) Excel worksheet into a fully formatted **"Brief on Weekly Inflation"** Word document — automatically, with no manual copy-pasting of numbers into a report template.
+Turns the weekly Sensitive Price Indicator (SPI) Excel worksheet into a fully formatted **"Brief on Weekly Inflation"** Word document, automatically, with no manual copy-pasting of numbers into a report template.

 Give it `Worksheet_DD_MM_YYYY.xlsx`, and it produces